medusajs/medusa/docs/content/add-plugins/stripe.md

 :::

-The Stripe plugin uses 2 configuration options.
+The Stripe plugin uses two configuration options.
 The `api_key` is essential to both your development and production environments.
 As for the `webhook_secret`, it’s essential for your production environment.
 So, if you’re only using Stripe for development you can skip adding the value for this option at the moment.

 ### Retrieve Stripe's Keys